Double Tap to Zoom

 Your Highsnobiety privacy settings have blocked this Instagram post.

 To pack all of this into a super-thin 39mm watch is unheard of.
-It feels like a classic car reengineered with the latest Formula 1 internals.
+It's like a classic car reengineered with the latest Formula 1 internals.

-The Royal Oak is a model that's become a cultural staple.
-It’s the same watch Jay-Z rapped about in the 2000s, the skeleton Oak Drake shows to millions, the Jumbo Travis Scott wears like a uniform, and on TikTok, the octagon bezel that signals straight-up shorthand for luxury.
+The Royal Oak is itself a cultural staple.
+It’s the same watch that Jay-Z rapped about in the 2000s, the skeleton Oak that Drake shows to millions, the Jumbo that Travis Scott wears like a uniform, and on TikTok, the octagon bezel that's a shorthand for luxury.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.